didierrc/KusiBot/README.md

 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=didierrc_KusiBot&metric=alert_status)](https://sonarcloud.io/summary/new_code?id=didierrc_KusiBot)

 Welcome to **KusiBot**, an intelligent chatbot designed to assist with **mental health self-assessments**.
-Using advanced **AI and NLP models**, KusiBot engages in conversations to help users reflect on their well-being through structured psychological screening tools.
-This project is part of my **Final Degree Project (TFG)** focused on leveraging AI for mental health support.
+Using advanced **AI and NLP models**, KusiBot engages in natural conversations to help users reflect on their well-being and help to detect initial signs of mental health conditions through structured psychological screening tools.

 > ⚠️ **Disclaimer:** KusiBot is **not a substitute for professional medical advice**.
 It is a research-based tool designed for self-assessment purposes only.
 If you are experiencing distress, please seek help from a qualified professional.